DarkZeus/DarkZeus/README.md

 ### 🌟 Featured Projects
 - [fuad.work](https://github.com/DarkZeus/personal-website) - My personal portfolio website built with Vue.js and Vite, showcasing my work and skills.
+- [yaffw](https://github.com/DarkZeus/yaffw) - A simple, browser-based video editor built with React, Hono, and FFmpeg.
+Trim, convert (TBD), and concatenate (TBD) videos with an intuitive interface and keyboard shortcuts.
 - [playstation-dashboard](https://github.com/DarkZeus/playstation-dashboard) - A modern dashboard for PlayStation users, built with Vue, Nuxt, TypeScript, and Motion for Vue.
 - [PsychochauffeurBot-webui](https://github.com/DarkZeus/PsychochauffeurBot-webui) - A web interface for the PsychochaufferBot, built with React, TypeScript, TanStack (Query & Router), and shadcn/ui.